"Life is really simple, but we insist on making it complicated."

 -Annamalai Swami

 Each person’s spiritual journey is as unique as their fingerprints.
-Spiritual progress depends on the temperament and readiness of each individual, meaning there is no single prescribed path.
+Spiritual progress depends on the temperament and readiness of each individual, meaning there is no single set path.
 For some, self-inquiry reveals truth; for others, meditation, service, or devotion.
 The essence of all paths lies in turning inward and uncovering the unchanging awareness that we are.

 The transient nature of the world makes it clear that seeking truth—not material gains or passing pleasures—is what truly matters.
 What can you carry with you beyond this life?
 The wise person begins the search now.